 You are here:

-CWAs are enforceable agreements between project owners and labor or between contractors and labor that outline how each will improve the project outcomes for communities.
+Community workforce agreements are agreements between project owners and labor or between contractors and labor that outline how each will improve the project outcomes for communities.
 CWAs are sometimes called community benefit agreements.

-ODOT’s goals in developing and utilizing CWAs are:
+Our goals in developing and using CWAs are: